 Step 2) Add tasks (reminders) or set up an automated email.
 For this example, I will add a 2-day task, a 2-week email, and a 2-month email.

 Step 3) Assign this drip to a customer.
 Simply go to the drip tab under a customer and click the assign drip button.
 Click the checkbox next to the drip series you want to assign and click submit.

 You are done!

-You may also want to make one drip for customers that purchased a consumable that will need to be reordered every couple of months and a separate drip for customers that did not.
-For the consumables, just add tasks or emails every two months and for the others make them every three months.
+You may also want to make one drip for customers who purchased a consumable that will need to be reordered every couple of months and a separate drip for customers who did not.
+For the consumables, just add tasks or emails every two months, and for the others, make them every three months.

 Another example could be setting up a drip sequence of tasks and emails for new recruit training.
 Getting new recruits up and running and seeing success as quickly as possible is the key to their success and yours!

-With Direct Sidekick you can add multiple drips to a customer or team member.
-You can also edit the drip emails after they are assigned to a contact if you would like to personalize the message even further.
+With Direct Sidekick, you can add multiple drips to a customer or team member.
+You can even edit the drip emails after they are scheduled to personalize the message even further.